Nisha358-coder/python-practice-/README.md

-# Python For Loops Practice
+# Python Practice 🐍

-This repository contains my practice work on **Python for loops**.
+This repository contains my **daily Python practice**, where I collect and organize code as I learn and revise Python fundamentals.

-## Contents
+## Topics Covered
-- `for loops.py` – Examples and practice problems using for loops with numbers, strings, and digits.
+- For Loops
+- While Loops
+- Number-based problems
+  - Sum of digits
+  - Product of digits
+  - Palindrome number
+  - Strong number
+  - Harshad number

 ## Purpose
-This repository is for my personal Python practice and learning.

-## Language
-- Python
+- Strengthen Python fundamentals
+- Practice problem-solving
+- Maintain consistency with daily coding

+This repository will be updated regularly as I continue learning and practicing Python.